Pepsi mulls job, pension cuts - NY Post

+* Farmers & Merchants Bancorp Inc raises second-quarter cash dividend payment by 8.7 pct to $0.25 per share

-PepsiCo Inc (PEP.N) is considering cutting about 4,000 jobs and reducing pension contributions in order to boost its earnings, the New York Post said, citing sources close to the situation.
+Jan 5 PepsiCo Inc is considering cutting about 4,000 jobs and reducing pension contributions in order to boost its earnings, the New York Post said, citing sources close to the situation.

 Pepsi currently offers a pension plan and a scheme where it matches contributions to 401(k) retirement savings accounts, and believes offering both is more generous than its peers, a source told the Post.